bathindavarinder/seleniumrecorder/README.md

 You just need to load your application, select controls you want to include and cilck on generate button, like we do in CODED UI Test Builder.

-Getting started video will be available soon.
+Getting started video is available now.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vFw8bjzdfU8" frameborder="0" allowfullscreen></iframe>